Kava-Labs/kava-blockscout-build/devdocs/MIGRATION.md

 - `IMPORT_FILE_PATH` - The path to the previously exported SQL file.
 Ensure that your container mounts the correct file.
-Defaults to `/import/smart_contracts_import.sql`.
+Defaults to `/import/smart_contracts_import.sql`. if your database to import to has a different main user (e.g. `blockscout_user` vs `blockscout`), replace all occurrences of the username for the exported database with the username for the imported database in `smart_contracts_import.sql` (e.g. with vim `:%s/blockscout/blockscout_user/g`)
 - `RUN_TESTS` - Whether to run tests after importing the SQL file.
 Defaults to `false`.
 - `DRY_RUN` - Rolls back all changes if the import is successful.
 Defaults to